kohend/mesos-dns-node-resolver/README.md

 ## Usage

 Parameters:
- - serviceName - a service name to resolve, the prefix will be added to it unless it ends with a dot
+ - serviceName - a service name to resolve, the suffix will be added to it unless it ends with a dot
  - suffixZones - The number of zones in the suffix (defaults to 2, optional)
  - suffix - the DNS suffix (defaults to marathon.mesos)
  - callback - A function that gets err and result (array of object with host property and a sorted ports array)